NeoLabs-Rockets/NL-1-Pioneer/README.md

 ---

+The **NL-1 Pioneer** is the very first rocket developed under the NeoLabs-Rockets project.
+Designed as an affordable and modular entry point into model rocketry, it serves as the foundation for future NeoLabs rocket designs.

+This version is intentionally simple and lightweight.
+It is currently **non-reusable** (except in special recovery situations), as it does not yet include a parachute or other dedicated recovery system.
+The focus is on providing an easy-to-build, reliable platform for learning, testing, and future upgrades.

+The rocket is designed to be **modular**, **low-cost**, and **easy to extend** with future payloads or recovery systems.
+Most parts are **print-in-place**, minimizing assembly effort while keeping the design accessible for anyone with a standard 3D printer.

 </div>

 <div align="center">

 # Compatible with the following motors

 | Manufacturer | Motors |
 |--------------|--------|
 | Estes | 1/2A6-2, A8-3, B4-2, B6-4, B6-6, C5-3, C6-3, C6-5, C6-7 |